cran/pkgKitten/README.md

-The base R function `package.skeleton()` is very useful for creating new packages for R. It is also very upsetting as it has been producing the same files which upset `R CMD check` in the exact same way.
+The base R function `package.skeleton()` is very useful for creating new packages for R. It is also very upsetting as it has been producing the same files which trigger `R CMD check` in the exact same way.

 And as something terrible happens each time `R CMD check` barks, this package offers a wrapper function `kitten()` which leaves an adorable little package